Highland Park, Chattanooga: Makeup

 The homes in the neighborhood consist of a variety of renovated and original middle-class family homes, with the vast majority being built between 1900 and 1930.
 The creation and development of both the Highland Park Baptist Church and Tennessee Temple University had a significant impact on the neighborhood throughout the middle of the 20th century.
 Both of those organizations have now either closed or moved out of Highland Park.
-Redemption Point Church, Chattanooga Girls Leadership Academy, and Chattanooga Preparatory have purchased and operate most of the vacated properties.
+Redemption to the Nations Church, Chattanooga Girls Leadership Academy, and Chattanooga Preparatory have purchased and operate most of the vacated properties.
 A few key lots have been purchased by Chattanooga Neighborhood Enterprise, an organization dedicated to supporting neighborhood development and revitalization, and providing quality affordable housing options in the city of Chattanooga.

 Revitalization

 The revitalization of the neighborhood started in the early 1990s and continues to the present.
 In 2001 the neighborhood was awarded "Neighborhood of the Year" by Neighborhoods, USA.
 The neighborhood and its homes have been featured in Southern Living (May 2002), Victorian Times Magazine (October 2002), HGTV (September 2006), and the Financial Times (April 2010).
 Highland Park has grown to be one of Chattanooga's largest urban neighborhoods, with an excellent variety of architecture from the 1880s to the 1920s, specifically Queen Anne, Bungalow, and Craftsman, as well as many others.